DESIHIGH/desihigh.github.io/_static/teachers_en.md

 ### You are not alone!
 If you need further assistance, our team is here to help.
-Whether you're interested in an in-person intervention, a remote session, or training from a DESI High team member, we encourage you to reach out.
+Whether you're interested in an in-person meeting, a remote session, or training from a DESI High team member, we encourage you to reach out.

 We're also open to feedback and contributions, so don't hesitate to share your ideas or suggestions to help us improve.
 You can contact us through our [contact page](contact.html) or the [forum]({{ site.links.forum }}).